 Loss of Life

-After heat, hurricanes and floods, tornadoes are the fourth most lethal weather pattern in the United States.
+After heatwaves, hurricanes and floods, tornadoes rank as the fourth most lethal weather pattern in the United States.
 U.S. death tolls from tornadoes vary considerably from one year to the next.
-Since 2000, death tolls have ranged from a low of 21 in 2009 to a high of 553 in 2011, with an average of 94 deaths a year for that time period.
+Since 2000, death tolls have ranged from a low of 21 in 2009 to a high of 553 in 2011, with an average of 94 deaths a year for that period.
 The high death toll in 2011 was due partly to the 2011 tornado super outbreak, in which some 748 tornadoes occurred in the month of April, followed by a devastating tornado strike on Joplin, Missouri, in May.

 The data going back to 1950 shows that damage for any given year can range from as little as $100 million to $200 million or as great as $7 billion to $8 billion.
-Again, this variability stems from the random nature of tornado strikes; the odds are low that any particular urban area will be hit by a tornado in a given year, but when tornadoes do strike urban areas, they cause a huge amount of damage.
+Again, this variability stems from the random nature of tornado strikes; the odds are low that any urban area will be hit by a tornado in a given year, but when tornadoes do strike urban areas, they cause a huge amount of damage.

 - National Oceanic and Atmospheric Administration: The Enhanced Fujita Scale

 - CNN Money: Deadly Joplin Tornado Could Cost $3 Billion